 There are many factors that influence how we design our instruction.
 Some are things we were taught in school or learned on the job from peers.
 Some come from the culture of the school.
 If the student is not connecting with the teacher, then the teaching strategies must be reconsidered.
 Here are some ideas to think about–have you fallen into these traps?

-Teaching from a distance: Traditionally, we have thought of teaching as something that happens through the distance senses; we explain and show, students listen and copy.
-This is an impossible task for someone who may not hear what is being explained and/or may not see what is being shown.
+It is an impossible task for someone to learn when they may not hear what is being explained and/or may not see what is being shown.
 Even when someone has some amount of vision and/or hearing, there may be processing difficulties that can impair the message that the brain is receiving.
 Visual and auditory clutter may make it difficult to know what information to attend to.
 So we must bring our instruction to our students; many times their whole world consists of what is within arms’ reach.

-No fun at school: Chronologically or developmentally young children learn through play.
+Chronologically or developmentally young children learn through play.
 Their play is their work.
 We know that strong emotions are tied to learning and we want to target the positive ones.
 This makes play a vital teaching strategy for reaching these children.
 The newest scientific research validates what we have long thought about the importance of play in learning.
 We have to create rich and interesting learning activities and environments that appeal to our students.

-Distraction: As teachers, we are responsible for the learning of many children as well as the coordination of many staff people.
+As teachers, we are responsible for the learning of many children as well as the coordination of many staff people.
 It can be difficult for us to have uninterrupted time with our students.
-One way to get around this is to schedule time with your student that can be uninterrupted.
-You may assign other staff to take care of situations that may come up, or to oversee the classroom during these times.
+One way to get around this is to schedule time with your student that is uninterrupted.
+You may assign other staff to take care of situations that may come up, deal with classroom visitors, or to oversee group activities during these times.
 Consider using pull-out models or working with your student while other students are outside or in the gym.
-You may also want to schedule these kinds of times for your teaching assistant if they have a particularly strong bond with a student.
+You may also want to schedule these kinds of times for your teaching assistant or related service staff if they have a particularly strong bond with a student.

-Short attention: The partner skill to being quiet is waiting.
+In addition to being quiet, we need to learn to wait.
 When we wait expectantly for our students to respond, we’re supporting the idea that they are an active participant in their environment.
 We are much more likely to notice the subtle changes or communication attempts while we are still and attentive.
 If we don’t expect our students to respond, we will not wait for them to respond, and we will miss out.
 Additionally, our students may be processing information and this might take them longer than you would think.
 So each time we prompt, we need to wait for a response before we prompt again, because with each prompt, the processing time starts over.

 - When we have our hands over a child’s hands, they will most likely be paying attention to information they get from our hands, such as texture, temperature, and pressure, and not to the object or action we intended to show.
 Children also do not develop muscle memories of actions that another person is controlling.